Christmas is coming.

 Why join this series?

-Instead of finding yourself exhausted and overwhelmed on Christmas Eve, saying, “I’m not ready!”
-Good Catholic, Great Advent will enable you to say, “I am spiritually ready for Christmas this year.”
+Instead of finding yourself exhausted and overwhelmed on Christmas Eve, saying, “I’m not ready!” you’ll be able you to say: “I am spiritually ready for Christmas this year.”

 Genevieve Cunningham, a native of Pennsylvania, was raised in a large Catholic family of nine children.
 She studied at the Franciscan University of Steubenville and received spiritual formation from the Poor Clare Nuns of Perpetual Adoration in Hanceville, Alabama.
 She is an editor, writer, and marketer for Good Catholic; a content writer for The Catholic Company; a blog contributor for Catholic Company Magazine; and a freelance manuscript editor for fiction, non-fiction, and collections of poetry.
 Her writing has been published by DKA Magazine, Humane Pursuits, and the acclaimed Catholic quarterly Dappled Things.